Bronya-Rand/reimagined-couscous/WORLDINFO.md

   - Betas and Future updates of H:SR (will be updated after I complete each respective update)
   - All H:SR enemies (except Phantylia the Undying and Dan Shu)
-  - Most of Simulated Universe: Swarm Disaster and Gold and Gears (except True Sting Boss and exclusive Swarm Disaster domains).
+  - Secondary Simulated Universe Game Modes and Divergent Universe
   - Smaller location names (Seat of Divine Foresight, Realm-Keeping Headquarters)

 ### Character Lorebooks